nationalarchives/design-system/src/styles/layout/index.md

 - Small devices have a 4 column grid
 - Tiny devices have a 2 column grid

 Based on the number of columns set for each size, (i.e. `$column-count`), there are size classes for all column widths up to that number.
 These numbers will **only be available in their simplest form**.
-This means that there is no `.tna-column--width-8-12` class, and only a `.tna-column--width-2-3`.
+This means that there is no `tna-column--width-8-12` class; only a `tna-column--width-2-3`.

 #### Large devices